boschrexroth/ctrlx-automation-sdk/doc/setup_ubuntu.md

-# Setting up a Native Ubuntu as SDK Build Environment

-You can install an Ubuntu Desktop or Ubuntu Server operating system on your computer, depending on your requirements.
+You can use a bare-metal machine with an Ubuntu Desktop or Ubuntu Server operating system to develop apps with the ctrlX AUTOMATION SDK.

-The setup is very similar to the setup of a SDK VirtualBox VM.
-So here we will refer to the corresponding chapters of this setup document and explain the changes.

-* __Setup Corporate Proxy (Optional)__: Instead of 'http://10.0.2.2:3128/' use your specific settings for http and https
-* __Setup Packages__: No changes here
-* __Dependencies for Crossbuild (Multiarch)__: No changes here
-* __Install Visual Studio Code__: Only if you are using Ubuntu Desktop
+The installation of the required packages, the SDK itself and some of the programming language installation scripts is equal to the procedure for a VirtualBox Virtual Machine.

+You can find the informations in [VirtualBox Virtual Machine](setup_windows_virtualbox_ubuntu.md) from chapter 'Setup Standard Packages' to the end of the document.